Seabee26/Speech-Emotion-Recognition/README.md

 The RAVDESS dataset has been used in this project.
 It was a total of 8 emotions out of which I pick and chose 4 emotions on which the current model has been trained.

 <h3>Features </h3>
-The model extracted features of speech recognition like MFCC, Chroma, Mel, Spectral Contrast and Zero Crossing Rate.
-It was found that there is not much change in the accuracy of the model with Spectral contrast and zero crossing rate.
+The model extracted features of speech recognition like MFCC, Chroma, Mel, Spectral Contrast and Zero Crossing Rate.<br>It was found that there is not much change in the accuracy of the model with Spectral contrast and zero crossing rate.

+<h3>Model </h3>
+The model used was mlpClassifier since this was a classification problem.
+The hyperparameters for the model were tuned using GridSearchCV.

+<h3>Improvements</h3>
+I'm planning on trying out other models with the dataset like Random Forest to see if I get increased accuracy.